Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Open Problems and Research Directions

-\paragraph{Key Challenges:} \begin{itemize} \item \textbf{Uncertainty Quantification}: The model needs to know when it is uncertain about what humans would prefer.
-Diffusion models don't naturally provide uncertainty over preference; we might use the reward model's uncertainty (e.g., how close to 0.5 a preference prediction is). \item \textbf{Out-of-Distribution Prompts}: An active learning strategy might focus on certain prompts/images, but if those aren't representative, the model may overfit to them.
-We need to ensure broad coverage. \item \textbf{Human-in-the-Loop Constraints}: People cannot be on call to answer queries in real time for training.
-So active learning might need to be batched: propose a set of queries, get answers, update model, repeat.
-The design of queries (pairwise comparisons vs rating vs yes/no on one image) affects human effort per query. \item \textbf{Synthetic or AI Feedback Risks}: If we let an AI (like CLIP or an LLM judging images) provide feedback to reduce human load, we risk aligning to AI biases rather than human intent (the ``simulation'' might be flawed). \end{itemize}
+\paragraph{Key Challenges:} \begin{itemize} \item \textbf{Uncertainty Quantification}: The model needs to estimate when human preferences are uncertain.
+Diffusion models do not naturally provide uncertainty over preference; reward-model uncertainty, such as preference probabilities near 0.5, may provide a proxy. \item \textbf{OOD Prompts}: An active learning strategy may focus on prompts or images that are not representative, causing the model to overfit to them.
+Broad coverage is therefore necessary. \item \textbf{Human-in-the-Loop Constraints}: People cannot answer training queries in real time at scale.
+Active learning may need batched workflows: propose queries, collect answers, update the model, and repeat.
+Query design, including pairwise comparisons, ratings, or yes/no labels, affects human effort per query. \item \textbf{Synthetic or AI Feedback Risks}: If AI systems such as CLIP, LLMs, or vision-language models provide feedback to reduce human load, the diffusion model may align to AI-system biases rather than human intent. \end{itemize}

 \paragraph{Related Work:}